Irish Minister Announces Milestone in AI Regulation with Identification of Key AI Authorities

 In News

-UPDATE — SEPTEMBER 2025: Ireland has advanced its preparations for the EU Artificial Intelligence Act by moving beyond last year’s initial designation of nine national authorities to safeguard fundamental rights in AI applications.
-On March 4, 2025, the government approved a “distributed model” for implementation, naming eight sectoral regulators as national competent authorities under Article 70 of the AI Act.
+UPDATE — SEPTEMBER 2025: Ireland has advanced its preparations for the EU AI Act by moving beyond last year’s initial designation of nine national authorities to safeguard fundamental rights in AI applications.
+On March 4, 2025, the government approved a “distributed model” for implementation, naming eight sectoral regulators as national competent authorities.
 These include the Central Bank of Ireland, the Commission for Communications Regulation, the Data Protection Commission, the Health and Safety Authority, and others tasked with supervising high-risk AI systems in their respective domains.

 The government formalized this framework with the European Union (Artificial Intelligence) (Designation) Regulations 2025, published on July 25, 2025.
-These regulations confirm which agencies will carry out obligations and functions under the Act, ensuring that Ireland is aligned with EU-wide enforcement timelines.
+These regulations confirm which agencies will carry out obligations and functions under the Act.
 The distributed structure complements the nine fundamental rights bodies designated in October 2024 under Article 77, which include the Electoral Commission, the Media Commission, and the Irish Human Rights and Equality Commission.
 Together, the two groups represent a two-tier system: one focused on rights protections, the other on sector-specific compliance.

 The phased rollout of the AI Act began on February 2, 2025, with foundational provisions taking effect across the EU.
 More comprehensive requirements for high-risk AI systems—such as those used in healthcare, employment, and education—will apply from August 2, 2026.
 In preparation, Ireland is building enforcement capacity, with a lead coordinator expected to be named to ensure consistency across regulators.